AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex5.md

 ![demo](./images/module135/21.png)

-You can even adapt the design to be more readable, by making both the **Line**-graph and the **Donut**-graph a bit smaller so they can fit next to each other:
+You can even adapt the design to be more readable, by making both the **Line** graph and the **Donut** graph a bit smaller so they can fit next to each other:

 ![demo](./images/module135/22.png)